 What makes a great Apple TV VPN?

-Your Apple TV doesn't natively support VPN connections, so you've got a couple of options when setting up your Apple TV VPN.
-If you want full VPN protection, you'll need to install a router VPN.
+Apple TV devices don't natively support VPN connections, but you've still got a couple of options when setting up your Apple TV VPN.
+If you want full VPN protection, you'll need to install a router VPN or set up a virtual router.
 That means your Internet connection will be encrypted and relocated before it gets to your Apple TV.
-However, setup can be complex, and it's not usually the best option for streamers.
+However, setup can be complex.

 Instead, we'd recommend signing up to a service like list-topper ExpressVPN that offers a 'Smart DNS' service.
 While Smart DNS doesn't offer the privacy benefits of a true VPN, it's unlikely you'll be doing much more than watching TV on your Apple TV device, so quick and easy setup alongside superb streaming functionality are likely to be your top priorities – and ExpressVPN is also the best streaming VPN around.